-Mixing stem cells with clay to regenerate human tissueMay 2nd, 2014 in Medical research /
+Mixing stem cells with clay to regenerate human tissueMay 2, 2014 in Medicine & Health / Medical research

 Gels made from clay could provide an environment that would stimulate stem cells to regenerate damaged tissues such as bone, skin, heart, spinal cord, liver, pancreas and cornea.

 Researchers at the University of Southampton believe that clay particles' ability to bind to biological molecules could be used to stimulate the stem cell regeneration process.

 Dr Jon Dawson, who is leading the research, explains: "Clay particles encourage molecules to bind to them.
 This interaction is now routinely harnessed in the design of tablets to carefully control the release and action of a drug.
 We will use this mechanism to see if we can encourage stem cells to grow new tissue."

 The project, funded by a £1.4m grant from the Engineering and Physical Sciences Research Council (EPSRC), aims to create tailormade micro-environments to foster stem cell regeneration.
 The team will use clay gels both to explore the biological signals necessary to successfully control stem cell behaviour for regeneration and also to provide stem cells with signals to stimulate regeneration in the body.